You don’t have to travel to London to have afternoon tea, you can throw your very own adult tea party right at home!

 - Tiered server with your tea party food items

-The main star of your tea party (other than the tea of course) is the tiered server with your snacks!
-You don’t need a tiered server for each person; place it in the center so that you guests can grab their bites buffet style.
+The main star of your at-home tea party (other than the tea of course) is the tiered server with your snacks!
+You don’t need a tiered server for each person; place one of two in the center of your table so that you guests can grab their bites buffet style.

-If you have a larger group of guests and don’t want to buy multiple serving trays, then set the food on everyone’s individual plates before your guests arrive, and let the tiered server act as an interactive centerpiece if they want to grab more of something.
+If you have a much larger group of guests and don’t want to buy multiple serving trays, then set the food on everyone’s individual plates.
+Do this before your guests arrive.
+Also, let the tiered server act as an interactive centerpiece if they want to grab more of something.

 Other Things to Consider

-I’m always a big fan of flowers everywhere, so pick up a few flower bouquets that match your plates or theme and place them throughout your entertaining area.
+I’m always a big fan of flowers everywhere.
+So, pick up a few flower bouquets that match your plates or theme.
+Then, arrange the flowers and place them throughout your entertaining area.

 Music plays a big part in ambience.
-Brab a Bluetooth speaker and play some music high enough to hear but low enough so you can enjoy the conversation.
+Set up a Bluetooth speaker and play your music high enough to hear but low enough so you can enjoy the conversation.
 Classical music always works, as does the Bridgerton playlist on Spotify (pop song covers done in classical).
 If you’re hosting a holiday tea party, try Christmas music to keep things festive.

-I’m not big on favors, but if you want to give your guests a little take-home treat here are some ideas:
+I’m not big on favors.
+However, if you want to give your guests a little take-home treat here are some elevated tea party favors hat won’t get immediately tossed into the trash bin:

 - Vintage teaspoons